digital-asset/cn-quickstart/README.md

     - ./daml/licensing/.daml/dist/quickstart-licensing-0.0.1.dar:/canton/dars/quickstart-licensing-0.0.1.dar
 ```

-Furthermore, developers may want to leverage the `splice-onboarding` module to execute custom onboarding scripts once all dependent components are operational (for instance, the `register-app-user-tenant` script) or to initialize specific workflows (such as scripts defined in `/docker/create-app-install-request/compose.yaml`).
+Furthermore, developers may want to leverage the `splice-onboarding` module to execute custom onboarding scripts once all dependent services are operational (for instance, the `register-app-user-tenant` script) or to initialize specific workflows (such as scripts defined in `/docker/create-app-install-request/compose.yaml`).

-By integrating this approach, developers can leverage prepopulated environment variables —such as APP_PROVIDER_PARTY and other authentication-related settings— while also accessing a suite of tools bundled with the `splice-onboarding` container.
+By integrating this approach, developers can leverage prepopulated environment variables, such as `APP_PROVIDER_PARTY` and other authentication-related settings, while also accessing a suite of tools bundled with the `splice-onboarding` container.
 These tools, including utilities like curl, jq, and jwt-cli, together with an library of shell functions found in `docker/modules/splice-onboarding/docker/utils.sh` that demonstrate on how to utilize JSON Ledger API HTTP endpoints effectively.
 This comprehensive setup facilitates the achievement of necessary functionality with minimal additional configuration.

 Utilizing Docker Compose’s [merge mechanism](https://docs.docker.com/compose/how-tos/multiple-compose-files/merge/), developers have complete control over the configuration.
 They can add any settings by providing a custom `compose.yaml` (which is usually the first file processed in the Docker Compose command) or by appending a `compose.override.yaml` file at the end to override default configurations defined by Splice LocalNet or Quickstart modules.

 Please note that while Quickstart is meticulously designed to streamline local development, deploying to production requires additional considerations.
 In a production-grade environment, you would typically utilize an orchestration framework such as Kubernetes and replace certain automated configurations with controlled, manual configuration steps.
 This approach ensures enhanced security and clear separation of services in line with enterprise standards.

+### Modules

+The Quickstart repository includes several modular components that can be reused in developer projects outside of Quickstart.
+These modules are located in the `docker/modules` directory by default; however, they can be sourced from any directory by setting the `MODULES_DIR` environment variable accordingly.

+Splice LocalNet is a special module borrowed from the [Splice repository](https://github.com/hyperledger-labs/splice/tree/main/cluster/compose/localnet) and is placed by default in `docker/modules`.
+It can also be relocated by properly configuring the LOCALNET_DIR environment variable.

+Each module provides specific functionality and may depend on other modules.
+The currently supported modules are:

+- **keycloak** (optional): Adds support for OAuth2 authorization to Splice LocalNet.
+- **splice-onboarding**: Provides onboarding capabilities, including a collection of tools, resolved environment settings, and shell scripts for calling JSON Ledger API HTTP endpoints.
+- **pqs**: Offers preconfigured PQS instances for Splice LocalNet participants.
+- **observability**: Introduces observability infrastructure components.
+- **daml-shell**: A standalone module that enables launching Daml Shell.
+By default, it connects to the pqs-app-provider’s Postgres database.

+### Docker Profiles
+Docker profiles are used in both Splice LocalNet and Quickstart to enable or disable specific functionalities.
+Each module can support multiple profiles.
+For example, Splice LocalNet defines the following five modules:
+- **app-provider**
+- **app-user**
+- **sv**
+- **swagger-ui**
+- **console**

+The `console` module runs as a standalone container, while the other modules start by default unless explicitly disabled (e.g., by omitting the profile flag such as --profile app-provider).
+In some implementations, modules rely on environment variables to determine the active profiles.
+In these cases, you should set the corresponding environment variable—such as APP_PROVIDER_PROFILE—to either "on" or "off".
+This approach is necessary because Docker does not inherently expose profile configuration details within the Docker Compose file or inside the container environments.

+### Environment

+There are two distinct types of environment files:

+- Files used primarily for Docker Compose configuration.
+- Files intended for Docker container environment settings.

+The first category includes files such as `.env`, `.env.local`, `${LOCALNET_DIR}/env/<dev|local>.env`, `${LOCALNET_DIR}/env/common.env`, and any `compose.env` files from the modules.
+The second category encompasses the remaining files found under `${LOCALNET_DIR}/env` as well as the `env` directories within the modules.

+In the Docker container environment files, you can reference variables defined in the Docker Compose environment.
+Simply declare a variable as `VAR=${VAR}` to ensure that the value from the Docker Compose environment is available within the container.

 ### Dynamic Configuration

 In certain situations, it is necessary to share runtime information between services.
-For instance, in the case of the backend service, the configuration variable `APP_PROVIDER_PARTY` is mandatory.
+For instance, in the case of the `backend-service`, the environment variable `APP_PROVIDER_PARTY` is mandatory.
 In a production-like environment, this information would typically be provided manually by a system administrator.
 The party ID becomes available only after the complete initialization of canton/splice.
 To automate this process, one might consider retrieving the party ID by querying the JSON Ledger API HTTP endpoint; however, adding extra environment variables to support JWT token retrieval for this purpose could clutter the backend service configuration.

 A preferable solution is to leverage the existing `splice-onboarding` service, which already possesses the appropriate environment and tools to perform this task.
 By mounting a custom script into the splice-onboarding container (for example, mapping `./docker/backend-service/onboarding/onboarding.sh` to `/app/scripts/on/backend-service.sh`), the splice-onboarding service will execute the script (or any script located in the `/app/scripts/on/` directory) at the conclusion of its initialization routine.